 Ignoring the subconscious (aka the part of you that produces the dream and is the dream itself) will only make it scream louder.
 If screaming doesn’t work then it will control your life from the inside out until you consciously acknowledge the (usually unpleasant) results that it (you) produce(s).
 Sounds scary, right?

 Well, the reality is almost every American alive right now is primarily controlled by their (either repressed or unrealized) subconscious fragments, and that they (the subconscious processes controlling the people) will not stop until they become realized in one way or another.

-We get to be this way, of course, because we grow up in a society that doesn’t value the imagination, or intuitive knowledge (any knowledge?), or dreams, or expression of self.
-Since dreams are experiences meant to inform us of (first personal, then collective) neuroticism then the reason dreams exist is because we stand in the way of our own (and even worse, each-other’s) nature enough to become confused, disoriented, and unsure of “the meaning of life.”
+We get to be this way, of course, because we grow up in a society that doesn’t value imagination, intuitive knowledge (any knowledge?), dreams, or genuine expression of self.
+Since dreams are experiences meant to inform us of (first individual, then collective) neuroticism then the reason dreams exist is that we stand in the way of our own (and even worse, each other’s) nature enough to become confused, disoriented, and unsure of “the meaning of life.”